Community Service and CCE Events Coming up

 Student Involvement Fair

-The Center for Community Engagement and the Office of Campus Life have partnered together to create the Student Involvement Fair.
+The Center for Community Engagement and the SELF office have partnered together to create the Student Involvement Fair.
 ISU student organizations and community non-profit partners participate.

 This resource fair style event is a convenient way to allow nonprofit organizations the opportunity to recruit ISU student volunteers, share volunteer experiences, network with other agencies, and promote their agency and the services they provide to our community - all from one location!

-Contact Alex Whitmore if you are a Community Partner interested in participating or any other questions at Alex.Whitmore@indstate.edu
+Contact Alex Whitmore if you are a Community Partner interested in participating this upcoming fall or any other questions at Alex.Whitmore@indstate.edu

 The Center for Community Engagement launched Sycamore Community Work in the fall of 2017.
 This program has continued our relationship with community partners by placing students in the community for employment opportunities with our local non-profit agencies.
 If you would like to apply for a position, please go to the Student Employment website and search under the Community Works tab.
 If you have questions about this program, please contact Alex Whitmore at alex.whitmore@indstate.edu